 It’s easy to skim past a generic email in your inbox or ignore a cookie-cutter voicemail.
 Think about the way you check your emails: Do you click on every email in your inbox, no matter how much it looks like a mass eblast?
 Or do you skim through subject lines looking for a select few messages that catch your eye?
 Many of us do the latter.

-So let’s be real with ourselves: People are not going to open every message in their inbox — especially if they don’t picture someone on the other end waiting patiently for a reply.
-But this doesn’t mean there aren’t ways for you to pique their attention.
-Punchy subject lines and personalized, targeted body copy are good ways to stand out in a crowded inbox.
+This doesn’t mean there aren’t ways for you to pique their attention.
+Maintaining your voice, establishing trust and providing solutions to your leads’ needs will enable you to capture their attention.
+Punchy subject lines and personalized, targeted body copy are also good ways to stand out in a crowded inbox.

 Do: Become the Brand Known for Personalizing